-Our first (and only) meal at the actual Carthay Circle Restaurant was also on June 15, 2012.
+Our first meal at the actual Carthay Circle Restaurant was on opening day.
 The first decision we had to make was whether to eat in the luxurious and ornately designed inside dining rooms, or on the terrace with a view of Buena Vista Street.
 We ultimately opted for the terrace so that we could gaze out at the amazing street and watch Disneyland’s Magical! summer fireworks show near the conclusion of our meal.

 Next time we’ll eat inside.
 It seems like the better overall experience.
 Plus, you can go to the terrace for the fireworks if you’re eating inside (if the terrace is open).

 The beauty of the interior of Carthay Circle Restaurant cannot be overstated.
 Servers are willing to take guests on tours of the restaurant, and we strongly encourage you to take advantage of this.
 Disney went all out to make this something special.